Best Plasma Cutters for Gouging, Mesh Cutting and Rust Removal

 Rating: 4.5 (total: 1436+)

 The dual-voltage design means you can use common outlets for light tasks and switch to 240V when you need deeper penetration.
-It’s especially useful for mesh work, custom grates and weekend fabrication, and it’s simple enough that you’ll be cutting minutes after setup.
+It’s especially useful for mesh work, custom grates and weekend fabrication, and it’s simple enough that you can start cutting soon after setup.

 What People Say